The Repository pattern in Go: a painless way to simplify your service logic

 -}

-– you can return more values if needed.
+In our case, from updateFn we return only (*Hour, error): you can return more values if needed.

 You can return event sourcing events, read models, etc.

-We can also, in theory, use the same hour.*Hour
+We could also, in theory, use the same hour.*Hour that we provide to updateFn.

-I decided to not do that.
+I decided not to do that.

--like functions created with extra data to save.
+It’s also fine to have multiple UpdateHour-like functions created with extra data to save.

-Under the hood, the implementation should re-use the same code without a lot of duplication.
+Under the hood, the implementation should reuse the same code without a lot of duplication.

 type Repository interface {